 You should note that there are inherent security risks in transmitting information through the internet.
 You should assess these potential risks when deciding whether to use our online services.
 If you do not wish to transmit information through our website, there are other ways in which you can provide this information to us.
 You can, for example, contact our Customer Service team.
 Refer to section 9 for our Customer Service contact details.

 All browsers allow you to be notified when you receive a cookie and you may elect to either accept it or not.
 If you wish not to accept a cookie, this may impact the effectiveness of the website.
 Your internet service provider or other IT service provider should be able to assist you with setting your preferences.

 How long do we retain your personal information?

-We are required by law to retain certain records of information for varying lengths of time.
-Depending on the context surrounding the information, we may be required to retain records which include your personal information from 7 years to permanently.
-Where your information is not required to be retained under law, we will take reasonable steps to permanently destroy or de-identify your personal information when it is no longer required for the purpose for which it was collected.
+We are required by law to retain certain records of information for varying lengths of time and, in certain circumstances, permanently.
+Where your information is not required to be retained under law, we will take reasonable steps to irrevocably destroy or de-identify your personal information when it is no longer required for the purpose for which it was collected.

 9 How do I contact the Privacy Officer or Customer Service?

 You can contact the Customer Service Department by telephoning 13 13 69.